ExtremeAddons/extreme_pbr_docs/docs/preferences.rst

 .. attention::
         If you are not sure what you are doing, I recommend that you leave this option disabled, as you could damage the **Default Library** library of Extreme PBR.
-        If you have doubts, contact me.
-TODO: reference to my contacts
+        If you have doubts, contact me here: :ref:`contact_assistance`

 ------------------------------------------------------------------------------------------------------------------------